Palaing/redlib/games/readme.md

 * fractran.red is a demo implementation of the FRACTRAN programming language of John Conway, see http://rosettacode.org/wiki/Fractran.
 * afterc.red challenges the rule "I before E except after C" of English language, see http://rosettacode.org/wiki/I_before_E_except_after_C; it tests the rule on 2 word lists, unixdict.txt and 1_2_all_freq.txt.
 The first one can be read directly from the web.
 The second was downloaded and manually converted from ANSI to UTF-8, as the /as refinement of Red's *read* action is not yet implemented.
 * fractaltree.red draws a fractal tree according to http://rosettacode.org/wiki/Fractal_tree - with some color, size and angle variations to improve visual effect.
+* some other scripts which are also on http://rosettacode.org...

 Writing both 24game.red and bof.red challenged me about parsing and evaluating arithmetic expressions with or without parentheses.
 I report this experience and learnings in the wiki.